T. L. Nichols

-Thomas Low Nichols (December 13, 1815 – July 8, 1901) was an American physician, journalist, writer, and advocate for a number of causes including free love, hydrotherapy, food and health reform, vegetarianism and spiritualism.
+Thomas Low Nichols (December 13, 1815 – July 8, 1901) was an American physician, journalist, writer, and social reformer.
+He wrote and campaigned on free love, hydrotherapy, food and health reform, vegetarianism, spiritualism, temperance, dress reform, and opposition to vivisection, vaccination, military conscription, and capital punishment.

-Born in Orford, New Hampshire, Nichols initially studied medicine at Dartmouth College but dropped out and became a radical journalist, working for newspapers in Lowell and New York.
-His tenure as an editor and proprietor of the Buffalonian led to a brief prison sentence for libel, documented in his work Journal in Jail (1840).
-Nichols married Mary Gove in 1848 and completed his M.D. at New York University in 1850.
-Together, they established a school for water-cure therapists and authored books on health and reform.
+Nichols was born in Orford, New Hampshire, studied medicine at Dartmouth College, and later became a journalist in Lowell and New York.
+In 1840, he published Journal in Jail, an account of a four-month prison sentence for libel.
+He married the medical reformer and women's rights campaigner Mary Gove in 1848 and completed his M.D. at New York University in 1850.